pop-os/python-apt/doc/source/apt_pkg/index.rst

         Shut the fetcher down.

+    .. attribute:: Acquire.TotalNeeded

+        The total amount of bytes needed (including those of files which are already present)

+    .. attribute:: Acquire.FetchNeeded

+        The total amount of bytes which need to be fetched.

+    .. attribute:: Acquire.PartialPresent

+        Whether some files have been acquired already. (???)

 .. function:: GetPkgAcqFile(aquire, uri[, md5, size, descr, shortDescr, destDir, destFile])

     The parameter ``acquire`` refers to an :class:`Acquire()` object as returned